xvshiting/politic_analysis_paper_2025/README.md

 # politic_analysis_paper_2025

 ## Data
-All raw data are store in the `data` directory.
+All raw data are stored in the `data` directory.

 ## Code